 "Well I guess you were right about the dress," Nina said throwing an admiring gaze down at her ensemble.
 It was a simple long sleeved floor length dress, but it fit her in all the right places and was made with some kind of silky fabric that shimmered in the right light.
 The sash was beautiful too; they had tied it into a bow on the side and let the ends trail to the floor.
 To make the cowl neck flattering, a diamond rimmed lace choker was thrown in, which Chasta had commented shined and was attractive in any light.

 Chasta pulled her hair back, took two long pieces of lace ribbon as well as a few strings of pearls and wrapped them gently around the sections of hair.
 In the end, Nina had pigtails that, like Chasta had said, definitely looked more elegant than a child's.
 The lace and pearls were woven through the hair picture perfectly.
 Her friend finished by combing her long bangs to the side and pulling some sections out to fall loose over her ears.
 "There."
 The bubbly handmaiden hopped back with a tube of lip stain after she added it.
-"Now you actually don't look twelve."
+"Now we've done away with that pesky adolescence."

 Nina regarded her reflection.
-There is was again, that pesky feeling of dread that only seemed to deepen with every second she stared.
+There is was again, that feeling of dread that seemed to deepen with every second she stared.
 Would he like it?
 Would he notice the effort?
 She felt her hands grasp gently at the soft fabric of her skirt.
-"Chasta, regardless of whether he remembers me or not...what kind of person do you think he is now?"
+"Chasta, regardless of whether he remembers me or not, what kind of person do you think he is now?"
 She searched her friend's reflection for her reaction.
 "Will he be the same?"

 Chasta's eyes softened.
 She set the makeup on the table so her hands were free to gently grasp the princess' tense shoulders.
 "The only thing I can say about that, Nina, is... seven years is a long time to basically be an assassin."
 Nina held her expression.
 "I have no doubt he'll be ecstatic to see you as I said, but you have to remember he's been out fighting for a long time in a world a lot different than ours."